DJF3/Webex-Virtual-Background-Logo/README.md

    >      certutil -encode xtoken.txt xtoken.b64 && type xtoken.b64 && del xtoken.*
 7. Create a configuration file by running the Python script.
 If it doesn't find webexlogo_settings.ini it will create one in the right format.
    > **python webexlogo.py**
 8. Edit webexlogo_config.ini and update parameters as described in the next paragraph.
-Instructions are also in the .ini file itself.
+Instructions are also in the generated .ini file itself.

 # Settings File